kapteyn-astro/kapteyn/SPHINX/intro.rst

 - :mod:`positions`, enabling a user/programmer to specify positions in
   either pixel- or world coordinates.

+- :mod:`rulers`, defining a class for drawing rulers.

+- :mod:`shapes`, defining a class for interactively drawing shapes that define an area in an image.
+For each area a number of properties of the data is calculated.
+This module can duplicate a shape in different images using transformations to world coordinates.
+  This enables one for instance to compare flux in two images with different WCS systems.

 - :mod:`mplutil`, utilities for use with matplotlib.
-  Classes AxesCallback, providing a more powerful mechanism for handling events from LocationEvent and derived classes than matplotlib provides itself; TimeCallback for handling timer events and VariableColormap which implements a matplotlib Colormap subclass with special methods that allow the colormap to be modified..
+  Classes AxesCallback, providing a more powerful mechanism for handling events from LocationEvent and derived classes than matplotlib provides itself; TimeCallback for handling timer events and VariableColormap which implements a matplotlib Colormap subclass with special methods that allow the colormap to be modified.

 - :mod:`tabarray`, providing a class for the efficient reading, writing and manipulating simple table-like structures in text files.